top of page

 What is aflatoxicosis?

-Aflatoxicosis is a disease caused by the ingestion of highly poisonous fungal toxins in food or food scraps produced by a group of fungi called Aspergillus.
-These toxins, in few micrograms per kilogram (µg/kg) concentrations, have adverse effects on both livestock and humans, with the liver being the principal organ affected [1]; [2] [3].
-There are four toxins out of the 17 aflatoxins that are important in causing the disease in animals and humans.
-These are B1, B2, G1 and G2, with B1 being the most important [4].
+Aflatoxicosis is a disease caused by ingesting highly poisonous fungal toxins in food or food scraps produced by a group of fungi called Aspergillus.
+These toxins, in a few micrograms per kilogram (µg/kg) concentrations, have adverse effects on both livestock and humans, with the liver being the principal organ affected [1]; [2] [3].
+Four toxins out of the 17 aflatoxins are important in causing the disease in animals and humans.
+These are B1, B2, G1, and G2, with B1 being the most important [4].
 The strains that produce this toxin are Aspergillus flavus and Aspergillus parasiticus on peanuts, soybeans, corn (maize), and other cereals either in the field or during storage when moisture content and temperatures are sufficiently high for mould to grow.
 Additional strains include M1 and M2.
 Acceptable and tolerable values range from 0.05 ppb to 0.5 ppb in different countries.
-The fungi grow both as field fungi (infecting grains pre-harvest) and storage fungi (infecting grains and grain products in storage).
-Animals are poisoned by eating mouldy grain or by eating mouldy grain products, e.g., mouldy bread [3].
+The fungi grow as field fungi (infecting grains pre-harvest) and storage fungi (infecting grains and grain products in storage).
+Animals are poisoned by eating mouldy grain or grain products, e.g., mouldy bread [3].

 Which animals are affected by Aflatoxins?

-Aflatoxicosis affects growing poultry (especially ducklings and turkey poults), young pigs, pregnant sows, calves, cats, dogs, cattle, sheep, and goats.
-[3].
+Aflatoxicosis is a serious health concern that impacts many animals, including growing poultry such as ducklings and turkey poults, young pigs, pregnant sows, calves, cats, dogs, cattle, sheep, and goats.
+This condition is caused by ingesting aflatoxins, toxic compounds produced by certain molds, particularly Aspergillus species.

 1. Anorexia